Reviews – K-Rino – The Big 7 Albums

 Number 5 is American Heroes which is probably my favorite album of all, but I’m sure the more I listen to all 7 this will change frequently.
 But as of now this contains my favorite lyrical track Brain Damage where K literally tells other rappers that he will bump them off and then he will make them clean up their own murder scene.
 The title track breaks down real American history, as always K didn’t pull any punches.
 He exposes the evil atrocities of Christopher Columbus, George Washington, Thomas Jefferson, Abraham Lincoln, and more modern monsters such as Ronald Reagan, Both Bushes, and Henry Kissinger to name a few.
 Then he brought in Ganxsta NIP on the song Administrative Leave where both SPC pioneers go in on crooked cops.

-is the 6th album, and the title track lets you know that we all struggle, there is pain for everyone!
+Welcome to Life is the 6th album, and the title track lets you know that we all struggle, there is pain for everyone!
 This is the type of song that you listen to when you are going through some real shit.
 All of K’s albums have songs that make you think, like I said he don’t pull punches, that’s always been one of his strongest points.
 The song Crazy World gives you a vivid glimpse as what is going in the world today, with everything from child starving to how certain medicines will kill you faster than the actual disease do.
 Hypocrisy is about how people can be fake and ready to stab you in the back in a heartbeat.

 The ending comes with album number 7 Intervention and the story telling once again is untouchable.
 After 6 albums you would think that he would run out of concepts but not the case at all.
 Wizard’s Ransom 2 takes you on a journey where K is telling a dope story where everyone is against him and he has to figure out how to make things right overcoming various obstacles.
 Then on The Man Who Lived Forever has more metaphors than a dumb fuck like myself can keep up with.
 It’s one of those songs you will need to listen to a bunch of times.
 Then he caps off the album with a posse song called Firing Squad featuring Klondike Kat, Rapper K, Chucky the Killer, Mr. Cap, B-1, Point Blank, Rhyme Felone and others.